yanndemel/crud-rest-gen/sample-app/petclinic-api-doc/README.md

 ###crud-maven-plugin configuration

-The same configuration as in the petclinic-api project is used for the crud-maven-plugin.
-The generation of the documentation is not part of the plugin : it uses only the classes located in crud-generator-utils-tests, which use only the Spring Rest Docs framework.
+The same configuration as in the [petclinic-api](../petclinic-api#crud-maven-plugin-configuration) project is used for the generation of the Rest API source code.
+The generation of the documentation of the API is not part of the plugin : it uses only the classes located in crud-generator-utils-tests, which use only the Spring Rest Docs framework.

 ###Spring Rest Docs configuration